shuvamnandi/ROBRenjinBackend/README.md

 The Java Renjin project associated with this repository is the backbone of our R programming language integration which runs on the Browser.
 It is available at the GitHub repository https://github.com/shuvamnandi/ROBRenjinBackend.git.

 ##### Requirements:
-- JDK version used to built Renjin must be JDK 1.8.
+- Use OpenJDK 1.8 to build Renjin as DoppioJVM only supports features from Java 8.

 ##### To build this project, perform the following steps: